-- Energy Efficiency Projects: projects, typically undertaken by ESCOs, which reduce a building's or facility's energy usage or cost through the design and installation of improvements to various building components, including HVAC systems, lighting, energy controls, roofs, windows and/or building shells; - · Clean Energy Projects: projects that deploy cleaner energy sources, such as solar, wind, geothermal, biomass and waste-to-energy as well as natural gas; and - Other Sustainable Infrastructure Projects, projects, such as water or communications infrastructure that reduce energy consumption, positively impact the environment or make more efficient use of natural resources.
+- Energy Efficiency Projects: projects, typically undertaken by ESCOs, which reduce a building's or facility's energy usage or cost through the design and installation of improvements to various building components, including HVAC systems, lighting, energy controls, roofs, windows and/or building shells; - · Clean Energy Projects: projects that deploy cleaner energy sources, such as solar, wind, geothermal and biomass as well as natural gas; and - Other Sustainable Infrastructure Projects, projects, such as water or communications infrastructure that reduce energy consumption, positively impact the environment or make more efficient use of natural resources.

 We are highly selective in the projects we target.
 Our goal is to select projects that generate recurring and predictable cash flows or cost savings that will be more than adequate to repay the debt financing we provide or will deliver attractive returns on our equity investments.
 Our projects are typically characterized by revenues from contractually committed obligations of government entities or private high credit quality obligors and are often supported by additional forms of credit enhancement, including security interests and supplier guaranties.
 Our projects also generally employ proven technologies which minimize performance uncertainty, enabling us to more accurately predict project revenue and profitability over the term of the financing or investment.
 As a result of our highly selective approach to project targeting, the credit performance of our originated assets has been excellent.
-Since 2000, there has been only one incidence of realized loss, amounting to approximately \$7.0 million (net of recoveries) on the approximately \$3.9 billion of transactions we originated during that time.
+Since 2000, there has been only one incidence of realized loss, amounting to approximately \$7.0 million (net of recoveries) on the more than \$3.9 billion of transactions we originated during that time.
 This transaction in an asset class in which we no longer participate, represents an aggregate loss of less than 0.2% on cumulative transactions originated over this time period.

 We have traditionally financed our business primarily through the use of securitizations, including Hannie Mae.
 In these transactions, we transfer the loans or other assets we originate to securitization trusts or other bankruptcy remote special purpose funding vehicles.
 Large institutional investors, primarily insurance companies and commercial banks, have historically provided the financing needed for a project by purchasing the notes issued by the trust or vehicle.
 The securitization market for the assets we finance has remained active throughout the financial crisis due to investor demand for high credit quality, long-term investments.
+Historically, we have arranged such securitizations of loans or other assets prior to originating the transaction and thus have avoided exposure to credit spread and interest rate risks that are typically associated with traditional capital markets conduit transactions.
+Additionally, we have typically avoided funding risks for these loans or other assets given that our securitization partners contractually agree to fund such assets before the origination transaction is completed.
+For additional information regarding our origination process, see "Business-Our Investment Process"